github/game-off-2012/README.md

 ### Description:
-ReWolt! is a HTML5 arcade tower-attack game, which is hacked by 3 yound developers from switzerland.
+ReWolt! is a HTML5 arcade tower-attack game, which is hacked by 3 young developers from switzerland.

 ### Used Technologies:
 * Box2Web